TheShadowEevee/TheShadowEevee.github.io/_posts/2023-03-15-KC7-New2Cyber-2023-Writeup.md

 image:                # Add image here for post preview image
 ---

-The KC7 New2Cyber Game was a Cybersecurity challenge hosted on the KC7 platform alongside the Sans New2Cyber Summit on March 14th.
+The KC7 New2Cyber Game was a Cybersecurity challenge hosted on the KC7 platform alongside the SANS New2Cyber Summit on March 14th.
 It was a "Jeopardy" style challenge, meaning it was broken into sections of questions you could answer at your leisure.
 This writeup will consider the main part of the event as sections 2 and 3, given they hold the majority of the KQL work and all of the incident discovery.

 For more information on this event, you can visit the KC7 page for it at [SANS New2Cyber - KC7 (kc7cyber.com)](https://kc7cyber.com/modules/new2cyber/).
 This page includes the dataset used, a link to the event leaderboard/submission page, and their training guide.
 The training guide is a very well written explanation of Module 1 meant to guide you through learning the basics of KQL while completing most of Section 1.